ggcarrots/django-carrots/source/python_quickstart.rst

             ^
     IndentationError: expected an indented block

-Unfortunately, we haven’t succeeded.
+Unfortunately, we did not succeed.
 Python needs to know whether the instruction we have written is a continuation of :keyword:`if` or it is the next instruction not covered by the condition.
-To this purpose we need to indent our code:
+To this purpose, we need to indent our code:

     >>> if 2 > 1:
     ...  print("OK")